MicrosoftDocs/learn/learn-pr/azure/analyze-data-in-sentinel/includes/4-analytics-rules.md

-By using Azure Sentinel Analytics rules, you can configure notification and alerts for the security connectors.
-These alerts will help ensure that the Contoso SecOps team knows when a threat occurs and can then appropriately react to prevent the threat from reaching your corporate assets.
+By using Azure Sentinel Analytics rules, you can configure notification and alerts based of data coming from the sources that are connected to Azure Sentinel.
+These alerts will help ensure that the Contoso SOC team knows when a threat occurs and can then appropriately react to prevent the threat from reaching your corporate assets.

 ## Types of analytics rules